magdalenagola/virtual-stylist/README.md

 ## About <a name = "about"></a>

   Open source project for codecool.
   As a students on 4th and last codecool module we are supposed to create open source web application using any resources we have learned during course.
-Virtual-Stylist is an application which can help you to govern you wardrobe, group and store every piece of clothes you have.
-Moreover we offer our stylist module which are able to composing stylization for diffrent occasions.
+Virtual-Stylist is an application which can help you to govern your wardrobe, group and store every piece of clothes you have.
+Moreover we offer our stylist module which are able to compose stylization for diffrent occasions.
 You can create stylizations from clothes you added on your own as well.

 ## Built With <a name = "built-with"></a>